nateware/fast-aes/README.md

 But there will probably come a time, padawan, when you need a couple backend servers to talk - maybe job servers, or an admin port, or whatever.
 Maybe even a simple chat server.

-You can setup SSL certificates for this if you want it to be time-consuming to maintain.
+You can setup SSL certificates for this but there's a good amount of maintenance overhead there.
-Or you can directly use an encryption algorithm, such as AES.
-Setting up an SSH tunnel is another good alternative, if you control both systems.
-I think it's easier to configure encryption keys as part of your application, rather than having to mess with each individual system, but that's me.
+Or, you can directly use an encryption algorithm, such as AES.
+Setting up an SSH tunnel is another alternative, if you control both systems.
+I think it's easier to configure encryption as part of your application, rather than having to mess with each individual system, but that's me.

 For more information on how SSL/AES/RC4/TLS all interact, [read this article on SSL and AES](http://luxsci.com/blog/256-bit-aes-encryption-for-ssl-and-tls-maximal-security.html)